Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: Transformer s in MML

 \subsubsection{Hierarchical Fusion}

-Hierarchical fusion is a complex approach to combine multiple modalities.
-For instance, DFTR (Depth-supervised Fusion Transformer for Salient Object Detection) employs hierarchical feature extraction to improve salient object detection performance by fusing low-level spatial features and high-level semantic features from different scales \cite{DFTR}.
-Yang \emph{et al.}\cite{HTML}, introduced a hierarchical approach to fine-grained classification using a fusion transformer.
-Furthermore, the Hierarchical Multimodal Transformer (HMT) for video summarization can capture global dependencies and multi-hop relationships among video frames using a transformer model \cite{HierarchicalVideo}.
+Hierarchical fusion is a complex approach to combining multiple modalities.
+For instance, the Depth-supervised Fusion Transformer for Salient Object Detection (DFTR) employs hierarchical feature extraction to improve salient object detection performance by fusing low-level spatial features and high-level semantic features from different scales \cite{DFTR}.
+Yang \emph{et al.}\cite{HTML} introduced a hierarchical approach to fine-grained classification using a fusion Transformer.
+Furthermore, the Hierarchical Multimodal Transformer (HMT) for video summarization can capture global dependencies and multi-hop relationships among video frames \cite{HierarchicalVideo}.